 Operational acceptance testing (OAT) gives priority to the output of the software app or web app in regard to the intended operational usage.
 The process validates the website or the app by putting the product to test in a standard operating environment (SOE).

 Regulation acceptance testing (RAT) is carried out to evaluate whether the software product or website met the necessary legal requirements and safety recommendations.

 Key Steps in Carrying out User Acceptance Testing (UAT)

 Let us now have a look at the key steps and procedures in carrying out user acceptance testing.

-As soon as the test cases are finalised the testing team will complete all pending tasks and fulfill other testing requirements to proceed further.
-Mostly testing is carried out in a conference setting with the presence of designated users, project manager, quality assurance specialists and developers.
+As soon as the test cases are finalized the testing team will complete all pending tasks and fulfill other testing requirements to proceed further.
+Mostly testing is carried out in a conference setting with the presence of designated users, project managers, quality assurance specialists, and developers.
 The entire team works together to proceed with the test tasks slowly covering the entire app.
-The team manager documents and records the findings and feedback of the end users.
+The team manager documents and records the findings and feedback of the end-users.

-Once testing is done and the feedback gathering is completed the developer team along with the quality assurance team evaluate the feedback and prioritise them on the basis of urgency and severity.
+Once testing is done and the feedback gathering is completed the developer team along with the quality assurance team evaluate the feedback and prioritize them on the basis of urgency and severity.
 They also list feedback that needs more clarification.
-Lastly they drop certain feedback that no longer needs to be acted upon.
-In this respect it is advisable to maintain the entire cycle of testing, feedback and build team response concise and precise.
+Lastly, they drop certain feedback that no longer needs to be acted upon.
+In this respect, it is advisable to maintain the entire cycle of testing, feedback, and build team response concise and precise.

 Before making the app live or release it in the market for users it is important to make sure that the product has no defects and it works as per the expectations and as per the goals of the developers.
 It is also important for the UAT to ensure that the product meets the contract agreement with the client perfectly.
 After being sure of all these aspects you need to meet the clients and showcase how the product met all contractual agreements and criteria fixed and agreed upon in the beginning.